iburban/Sendy-Exclude-Lists-Feature/README.md

 # Sendy-Exclude-Lists-Feature
-Works only with Sendy 2.0.4
+Currently works only with Sendy 2.1.2.8

 Instructions: